railfrog/railfrogcms/branches/PRE_0.6/README.txt

     > CREATE DATABASE railfrog_development DEFAULT CHARACTER SET "utf8";
     > CREATE DATABASE railfrog_test DEFAULT CHARACTER SET "utf8";
     > CREATE DATABASE railfrog_production DEFAULT CHARACTER SET "utf8";
+ * For each, grant privileges -- if anyone knows a tidier way to do this please shout out:
+    > USE railfrog_development;
+    > GRANT ALL ON railfrog_development.* TO 'railfrog'@'localhost' IDENTIFIED BY 'ribbet!'
+    > USE railfrog_test;
+    > GRANT ALL ON railfrog_test.* TO 'railfrog'@'localhost' IDENTIFIED BY 'ribbet!'
+    > USE railfrog_production;
+    > GRANT ALL ON railfrog_production.* TO 'railfrog'@'localhost' IDENTIFIED BY 'ribbet!'

 === PostgreSQL ===
  * edit /var/lib/postgresql/data/pg_hba.conf to add a suitable auth rule